You're the best person to find a good match for your child's needs.

 And then my 13-year-old daughter innocently enough walks in and asks me to set up Zoom on the iPad so she can get on a video with her friends.

 And now, I’m ready to lose it.
 My very first thought, (picture blood vessels bursting out of my forehead, “Leave me the -beep- alone!”
-(212○– Water’s boiling point.)
+(212○– I’m at my boiling point.)

 I’ve gone from calm, to irritated, to frustrated, to downright angry because no one will let me get my work done.
 Don’t they know the pressures that we are under right now?!
 Don’t they know that if I don’t get these reports completed, I could be the next one to be laid off or have his salary reduced?!